CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 There comes a time where a standby cluster needs to be promoted to an active cluster.
-Promoting a standby cluster means that a PostgreSQL instance within it will become a priary and start accepting both reads and writes.
+Promoting a standby cluster means that a PostgreSQL instance within it will become a primary and start accepting both reads and writes.
 This has the net effect of pushing WAL (transaction archives) to the pgBackRest repository, so we need to take a few steps first to ensure we don't accidentally create a split-brain scenario.